 If you’re not certain about your date of travel don’t worry: tickets are valid for 90 days from the date of purchase, but you must use the return ticket within 30 days of the first leg.
 Click here to buy discounted Klook Hong Kong Airport Express tickets and sign up for a Klook account using this referral link to get HK$25 (US$3.5) off your first travel booking!

-Should you buy an Airport Express ticket via Klook?
+Should you buy a Hong Kong Airport Express ticket via Klook?

 I would say that buying an Airport Express ticket online via Klook makes sense most of the time, especially if you are traveling alone or as a pair – it really is the most direct way to get to and from the airport.
 However, if you are traveling as a group of 3 people and above you can take advantage of the group ticket offered by the Airport Express.
 Simply purchase the ticket at the counter upon arrival.
 The Airport Express also occasionally offers special promotions for children and seniors.